leelixinyu/OpenAFMController2.0.17/README.md

 To cite this work : OpenAFMController with a link to the github Repository would be appreciated.
 For Non Commercial Use.

-This is the README file for the Open AFM Controller provided to you by Charlène Brillard (Host & FPGA) and Adrian Nievergelt (FPGA) while they were working at Laboratory for Nano- and Bio- Instrumentation (EPFL, Lausanne, Switzerland).
+This is the README file for the Open AFM Controller provided to you by Charlène Brillard (Host & FPGA) and Adrian Nievergelt (FPGA) while they were working at Laboratory for Nano- and Bio- Instrumentation (Fantner's lab, EPFL, Lausanne, Switzerland).
+We believe in Open Science and Open Hardware so that is the reason why we made this code available online.

 This project started with the need to find a way to implement a faster imaging mode for AFM, not provided by AFM companies.